racket/racket/racket/src/native-libs/README.txt

 More details for Mac OS:

  * 32-bit binaries are built for 10.6 and up.
 64-bit binaries are
-   built for 10.9 and up.
+   built for 10.9 and up, except that Poppler requires 10.15.

  * The generated ".dylib"s go to "dest/lib".